Programming-Notes-all-languages/Python-Notes/Procedural Programming/Variables and Simple Data Types/README.md

     <a>To get user input, you need to use the input() function which is already pre-defined by Python</a>
   </li>
   <li>
     <a>For example, let's say that we want the user to enter a message into the terminal and then we were to store this message into a variable called message.
 This could be accomplished by doing the following: message = input("Enter in a message: ").
 It is important to note that the variable message will store a string</a>
   </li>
   <li>
     <a>If you would like to get an input and store that input into a variable of a type other than string, then you could do the following: value = int(input("Enter in a message: ")).
-Now, instead of the variable value being initialized as a variable of type string, now the variable is of type integer</a>
+Now, instead of the variable value being initialized as a variable of type string, the variable is of type integer</a>
   </li>
 </ul>

 ## Constant Variables
 <ul>
   <li>
-    <a>A constant variable is a variable value which cannot be changed throughout the compilation of the program.
+    <a>A constant variable is a variable value that cannot be changed throughout the compilation of the program.
 To do this, create a separate Python file which can be called anything, but is conventionally called constant.py.
 In this file, declare and initialize the variables and in the main.py file, insert import constant at the beginning of the program.
-Now, those variables that you declared in constant.py can be accessed in main.py, and their values cannot be changed</a>
+Now, those variables that you assigned in constant.py can be accessed in main.py and their values cannot be changed</a>
   </li>
 </ul>